WaterCoFire/IRC-Server-Client/README.md

 client.cpp should be compiled and run on a Windows VM (IP address fc00:1337::19).

-2. IRC (folder) and irc-ui (folder)
+2. IRC (folder) and irc-ui (folder) (Note only for GitHub repository: irc-ui not uploaded due to its size)

 Like a HexChat client IN GUI (It can either act as the SuperBot or a normal client like a HexChat client to be used by a human being).

-The IRC folder contains the GUI project source code which should be compiled and run on a Windows VM (IP address fc00:1337::19) WITH PROPER LIBRARIES AND ENVIRONMENTS INSTALLED,
+The IRC folder contains the GUI project source code which should be compiled and run on a Windows VM WITH PROPER LIBRARIES AND ENVIRONMENTS INSTALLED,

-the irc-ui folder contains the executable of GUI project (IRC.exe) which should be compiled and run on a Windows VM (IP address fc00:1337::19).
+the irc-ui folder contains the executable of GUI project (IRC.exe) which should be compiled and run on a Windows VM.

 **IMPORTANT:**